 Modern trackwork uses long welded rail lengths to provide a better ride, reduce wear, reduce damage to trains and eliminate the noise associated with rail joints.
 Rail welding is a complex art (or science) depending on how you feel about it.
 There are two main types of welding used for rails: Thermit welding and Flash Butt welding.

 The standard track gauge - the distance between the two rails - is 4 ft.
 8½ in or 1435 mm. but many other gauges, wider and narrower than this, are in use around the world.
 Gauge is often intentionally widened slightly on curved track.
-For a summary of a newsgroup discussion about the history of the standard railway gauge click here.
-There is also some additional information on Track Gauges at the Pacific Southwest Railroad Museum site.
+There is some additional information on Track Gauges at the Pacific Southwest Railroad Museum site.

 Modern Track Forms